seppedelanghe/Caveman/README.md

-# Caveman
+# Traducteur

-Caveman is a pydantic model based database manager.
+Traducteur is a pydantic model based database manager.
 It currently only supports mongodb.

 ## Requirements